bspeice/speice.io/_drafts/understanding-allocations-in-rust.md

 In a similar vein, I want you to look at code and understand memory;
-the complex choreography of processor, operating system, and program that frees you to focus on functionality far beyond frivolous book-keeping.
+the complex choreography of processor, operating system, and program that frees you to focus on functionality far-flung from frivolous book-keeping.
 The Rust compiler relieves a great deal of the cognitive burden associated with memory management, but let's make time to explore what's going on under the hood.

-Let's learn a bit about allocating memory in Rust.
+Let's learn a bit about memory in Rust.

 # Table of Contents